-Cassidy + Ashton submits plans for Blackpool Airport Enterprise Zone
+Cassidy + Ashton submits Blackpool Airport Enterprise Zone plans

 Cassidy + Ashton has formally submitted plans for Phase 1 of the development at Blackpool Airport Enterprise Zone including the creation of new business and industrial units, a sports village and a new eastern gateway access road.